cscape/miamitransit-docs/MDT Documentation.md

-Since Metrorail and Metrobus AVL data is sent directly to the Transitime server, it can be fetched as GTFS Realtime by calling the Transitime Miami-Dade Transit feed and using the `/gtfs-rt` endpoint. **This data is very reliable** and recommended for the Metrorail and Metrobus.
+Since Metrorail and Metrobus AVL data is sent directly to the Transitime server, it can be fetched as GTFS Realtime by calling the Transitime Miami-Dade Transit feed and using the `/gtfs-rt` endpoint.
+This data is recommended for the Metrorail and Metrobus.
+When it's unavailable, or missing bus data, then use the Miami-Dade Transit XML Verbose feed as a fallback.

 ### Vehicle Positions